DeeJayTC/deejaytc/README.md

 ### Hi there 👋
-I'm Tim, a 40 year old Developer, Microsoft MVP, Foster Dad, Gamer, Mentor, Coach, Entrepeneur, Team Lead... and more from Germany.
-Here to help make the open source community even better and give back some of my experience
+I'm Tim, a 40 year old Developer, Microsoft MVP, Foster Dad, Gamer, Mentor, Coach, Entrepeneur, Developer Evangelist... and more from Germany.
+Here to help make the open source community even better and give back some of my experience.
+Currently working for Deepl.com, making the developer experience more fun!

 [![my website](https://img.shields.io/badge/Tim%20Cadenbach-Blog-lightgrey)](https://www.tcdev.de)